Presque Isle International Airport

 Presque Isle International Airport (IATA: PQI, ICAO: KPQI, FAA LID: PQI), formally Northern Maine Regional Airport at Presque Isle, is a mile northwest of Presque Isle, in Aroostook County, Maine, United States.
 It serves the residents of Presque Isle and a vast area of northern Maine and northwestern New Brunswick.
-Airline flights to Newark Liberty International Airport are subsidized by the federal government's Essential Air Service program at a cost of $3,892,174 (per year).
+Airline flights to Boston Logan International Airport, its only scheduled destination, are subsidized by the federal government's Essential Air Service program at a cost of $10,412,073 (per year).

 Federal Aviation Administration records say the airport had 13,385 passenger boardings (enplanements) in calendar year 2008, 13,513 in 2009 and 15,052 in 2010.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport (more than 10,000 enplanements per year).

-The airport has the third longest active runway in Maine at 7439' (behind Bangor International Airport, 11,440' and Brunswick Executive Airport, formerly Naval Air Station Brunswick runway 1R/19L, 8000'), and fifth longest overall (after the Loring Commerce Centre, formerly Loring Air Force Base (runway closed), 12,100', and Brunswick Executive Airport 1L/19R (runway closed), 8000').
+The airport has the third longest active runway in Maine at 7441' (behind Bangor International Airport, 11,440' and Brunswick Executive Airport, formerly Naval Air Station Brunswick runway 1R/19L, 8000'), and fifth longest overall (after the Loring Commerce Centre, formerly Loring Air Force Base (runway closed), 12,100', and Brunswick Executive Airport 1L/19R (runway closed), 8000').
 It was once hub to Aroostook Airways, a commuter airline in the 1970s, with service to several cities throughout New England.

 History

 World War II

 During World War II the federal government appropriated the airport, establishing an air base for planes bound to and from Great Britain.
 Lane Construction of Hampden was one of the contractors who worked on upgrading the airport for the military.
 Almost overnight, Presque Isle Army Airfield became a vital air transport installation and the city found itself a busy war center.
 During the Second World War, Clark Gable was briefly stationed at Presque Isle before being sent to England.
-Operations during this period were described by Ernest K. Gann, based on his personal experiences in the Air Transport Command, in his book, Fate Is the Hunter.
+Operations during this period were described by Ernest K. Gann, based on his personal experiences in the Air Transport Command, in his book Fate Is the Hunter.

-Post war
+Post-war

 When the United States Air Force closed Presque Isle Air Force Base in 1961, the former Air Force Base was redeveloped.
-Presque Isle is home the University of Maine at Presque Isle, as well as the Northern Maine Community College.
-Scheduled commercial air service is available through Northern Maine Regional Airport in Presque Isle.
-General aviation services are available through both Northern Maine Regional Airport and Caribou Municipal Airport.
+A business park, which includes Northern Maine Community College (which is closely integrated with the nearby University of Maine at Presque Isle), was developed on one side of the base, while the other portion became Northern Maine Regional Airport, now Presque Isle International Airport.

-In addition, the Skyway Industrial Park sits adjacent to Northern Maine Regional Airport which offers commercial airline as well as general aviation services to the entire region.
+The Skyway Industrial Park sits adjacent to Presque Isle International Airport which offers commercial airline as well as general aviation services to the entire region.
 FedEx and United Parcel Service augment park accessibility by air to and from major markets.